-[Save for any fees payable to the [Managers/Dealer], so far as each of the Trustee and DIB is aware, no person involved in the issue of the Certificates has an interest material to the offer The [Managers/Dealers] and their affiliates have engaged, and may in the future engage, in investment banking and/or commercial banking transactions with, and may perform other services for, the Trustee and the DIB and their affiliates in the ordinary course of business - Amend as appropriate if there are other interests.]
+[Save for any fees payable to the [Managers/Dealer], so far as each of the Trustee and DIB is aware, no person involved in the issue of the Certificates has an interest material to the offer.
+The [Managers/Dealers] and their affiliates have engaged, and may in the future engage, in investment banking and/or commercial banking transactions with, and may perform other services for, the Trustee and the DIB and their affiliates in the ordinary course of business - Amend as appropriate if there are other interests.]

-[(When adding any other description, consideration should be given as to whether such matters described constitute "significant new factors" and consequently trigger the need for a supplement to the Base Prospectus under Article 16 of the Prospectus Directive.)]2
+[(When adding any other description, consideration should be given as to whether such matters described constitute "significant new factors" and consequently trigger the need for a supplement to the Base Prospectus under Article 23 of the Prospectus Regulation.)]

-To be included only if the Trust Certificates are to be admitted to listing on the official list, and to trading on the regulated market, of the Irish Stock Exchange or other regulated market for the purposes of the Prospectus Directive.

-4. [PROFIT OR RETURN (Fixed Periodic Distribution Certificates only) Indic eation of profit or return: [] The profit or return is calculated at the Issue Date of the basis of the Issue Price.
+4. [PROFIT OR RETURN (Fixed Periodic Distribution Certificates only) Indication of profit or return: [] The profit or return is calculated at the Issue Date on the basis of the Issue Price.
 It is not an indication of future profit or return.]
-5. OPE OPERATIONAL INFORMATION (i) ISIN: [] (ii) Common Code: [] (iii) Any clearing system(s) other than Euroclear and Clearstream, Luxembourg and the relevant identification number(s): [Not Applicable/give name(s) and number(s)] (iv) Delivery: Delivery [against/free of] payment (v) Names and addresses of additional Paying Agent(s) (if any): [] (vi) Details of Transaction Account: DIB Sukuk Limited Transaction Account No: [with [] for Series No.: [] 6.
-DISTRIBUTION (i) Method of distribution: [Syndicated/Non-syndicated] (ii) If syndicated, names of Managers: [Not Applicable/give names] (iii) If non-syndicated, name of relevant Dealer: [Not Applicable/give name] (v) U.S. Selling Restrictions: Regulation S, Category 2
+5. USE OF PROCEEDS (i) Use of proceeds: [See "Use of Proceeds" in the Base Prospectus]/[] (ii) Estimated amount of net proceeds: [] 6.
+OPEI RATIONAL INFORMATION (i) ISIN: []/[Until the Certificates are consolidated, become fungible with and form a single series with the Original Certificates, the Certificates will have the temporary ISIN [].
+After that, the Certificates will have the same ISIN as the Original Certificates, which is []. (ii) Common Code: []/[Until the Certificates are consolidated, become fungible with and form a single series with the Original Certificates, the Certificates will have the temporary ISIN [].
+After that, the Certificates will have the same ISIN as the Original Certificates, which is []. (iii) CFI: [[See/[[include code], as updated, as set out on] the website of the Association of National Numbering Agencies (ANNA) or alternatively sourced from the responsible National Numbering Agency that assigned the ISIN]/[Not Applicable]/[Not Available]] (iv) FISN: [[See/[[include code], as updated, as set out on] the website of the Association of National Numbering Agencies (ANNA) or alternatively sourced from the responsible National Numbering Agency that assigned the ISIN/Not Applicable]/[Not Available]] (v) Any clearing system(s) other than Euroclear and Clearstream, Luxembourg and the relevant identification number(s): [Not Applicable/give name(s) and number(s)] (vi) Delivery: Delivery [against/free of] payment (vii) Names and addresses of additional Paying []

+Agent(s) (if any):

+(viii) Stabilisation Manager(s): []

+7. DISTRIBUTION

+(i) Method of distribution: [Syndicated/Non-syndicated]

+(ii) If syndicated, names of Managers: [Not Applicable/give names]

+(iii) If non-syndicated, name of relevant Dealer: [Not Applicable/give name]

+(iv) U.S. Selling Restrictions: Regulation S, Category 2